Bulgaria: Proposal to amend VAT Act

 Currently, in certain cases, suppliers and recipients of liquid fuels are required to provide to the tax authorities, collateral at an amount of 20% of the taxable base of the supply but not less than BGN 50,000.
 Under the amendments, the minimum required amount of BGN 50,000 will be abolished.

-VAT zero-rated supplies – extension to the list
+VAT zero-rated supplies – an extension to the list

 The following supplies will be subject to 0% VAT rate: